selinsensoy/DSA210-PROJECT/README.md

 # Impacts of Wind Direction and Speed on Fuel Consumption in Commercial Flights
 ## Motivation
  This project aims to  understand the effects of wind direction and wind speed on fuel consumption in commercial flights.
-With this undderstanding we can havw a better view of commercial flights' impacts on the environment since we know that fuel consumption has an impact on the environment.
+With this undderstanding we can have a better view of commercial flights' impacts on the environment since we know that fuel consumption has an impact on the environment.

 ## Objective
  During this project, how fuel consumption in commercial flights is affected by wind direction and wind speed between United States and Europe will be analyzed to find a way to make commercial flights more sustainable for our environment.